 On Android, the idea is identical, but the menu name changes depending on the brand.
 Here is the exact path for the three most common manufacturers in Spain.

-Samsung (One UI): Open Settings, go to Connections, tap Mobile networks, and turn off the Data roaming switch.
+Samsung (One UI): Open Settings, go to Connections, tap Mobile networks, and turn off the Data roaming toggle.

-Google Pixel (stock Android): Open Settings, go to Network & internet, tap Mobile network, and turn off the Roaming switch.
+Google Pixel (stock Android): Open Settings, go to Network & internet, tap Mobile network, and turn off the Roaming toggle.

 Xiaomi (HyperOS/MIUI): Open Settings, go to SIM cards & mobile networks, tap the SIM you are using, and turn off Data roaming.